 Address: Center for Arts and Learning, 46 Barre Street, Montpelier, VT 05602

-In his older age, he wanted to create a museum for local artists, so he established a deed of gift in trust to launch the Wood Gallery of Art.
-At that time, forty-two paintings, etchings, and watercolors were donated to the newly-formed museum.
+At his older age, he wanted to create a museum for local artists, so he established a deed of gift in trust to launch the Wood Gallery of Art.
+At that time, forty-two paintings, etchings, and watercolors were donated to the newly formed museum.

-Many of Wood’s contemporaries donated their art to the new art gallery, such as William Beard, Frederick S. Church, J.G.
-Brown, and Asher B. Durand.
+Wood’s contemporaries, such as William Beard, Frederick S. Church, J.G.
+Brown, and Asher B. Durand, donated their art to the new art gallery.
 When Wood died in 1903, his family donated most of his estate to the Wood Gallery.

 Wood’s estate left the gallery over seven hundred works of art, including paintings, sketches, prints, and diaries.
-While most of his paintings are on display at the gallery, some paintings are on loan to the Vermont State House.
+While most of his paintings are displayed at the gallery, some are on loan to the Vermont State House.
 Not only is the Wood Gallery a place to showcase local art, but it is also a venue for lectures, local events, and even concerts.

 See Related: Best Museums in Minnesota: History, Culture, and Art